-The anticipated values are given in good faith as a guide to aid bidders planning for submitting their Tender.
+The anticipated value of the project is approximately £180,000.
+This value is given in good faith as a guide to aid bidders planning for submitting their Tender.
 It should not be interpreted as an undertaking to purchase any goods or services to any value and does not form part of the Contract.